| Title: | Functionality for Characterizing Peaks in Mass Spectrometry in a Scan-Centric Manner |

 Please examine this function and write your own as needed.

-It must take an SCMzml
+It must take an SCMzml object, work on the scan_info slot,

 and then create a column with the name "keep" denoting which scans to keep.